xpf0000/PhpWebStudy/README.md

 - Helping to share the software with a wider audience
 - Write a blog, or record a video.
 - Add features such as php extensions, software modules, common tools, etc.

+For developers You can take a look at this guide: [Development Guide](./DEV.md)

 Thank you to all the people who already contributed to PhpWebStudy!